In making appointments as

 a quorum to exercise all of the rights and perform all of the duties of the

-(e) The Board shall meet at least quarterly and may be convened
+(e) The Board shall meet at least monthly and may be convened

 by the Chairperson, Vice-Chairperson, or 3 members of the Board upon 10 days